 Wrote a book about his experiences during the Rio Olympic Games (where he won an Emmy) entitled, Letters from Rio.
 It is a sardonic and honest look at life behind the world's largest sporting event.

-Once saved a wedding reception’s lighting in a tent on a remote part of Long Island by using the foil found in a cigarette pack to bridge a blown fuse minutes before guests were scheduled to arrive.
+Once saved a wedding reception’s lighting in a tent on a remote part of Long Island by using the foil found in a cigarette pack to bridge a blown fuse in a lighting console minutes before guests were scheduled to arrive.